E-Papyrus/ENSF-409-Final-Project/README.md

 data input.

-To use the application, clone the repository, and run one of the SQL scripts in the 'example_DB_scripts' to create database with the url "jdbc:mysql://localhost:3306/ewr".
+To use the application, clone the repository, and run one of the SQL scripts in the 'example_DB_scripts' to create a database with the url "jdbc:mysql://localhost:3306/ewr".
 Upon running the Interface class, you will be prompted to enter a username and password;
 these are the login credentials you would use to connect to the database.
 By default, the user 'oop'@'localhost' is added to the database with the password 'password'.